anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: To want to be what one can be is purpose in life.
+Quote: TV and the Internet are good because they keep stupid people from spending too much time out in public.

-By: Cynthia Ozick
+By: Douglas Coupland